bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 ### Database issue:
 - Threads not being sent to database or stored in tableview.
 - Bug fix: `.resume()` was missing in createMessageThread function after the URLSession.

+### Database issue:
+- No segue from DetailTableViewController to DetailViewController.
+Likely segue identifier issue.
+- Bug fix: Fixed type in segue identifier.